xdrm-io/clifmt/README.md

 ![definition example result](https://0x0.st/zrtE.png)

 > Any syntax feature (_e.g. bold, color, hyperlink, ..._) can be included in any other.
 In the same way any syntax feature can be interlaced (_e.g. "startA startB stopA stopB"_) with each other.

+> Note that there can be some issues with interlaced hyperlinks as it is supported as other syntax features.
+But it works perfectly when used alone.

 > Color names (_e.g. **red**, **blue**_) can be replaced by their hexadecimal representation (_e.g. **#ff0000**, **#0000ff**_) or the short version (_e.g. **#f00**, **#00f**_).